w3c/wai-tutorials/source/menus/structure.html.erb.md

 ## Identify menus

-Identify the menu, ideally using the HTML5 `<nav>` element.
-This allows users to directly access the menu.
-Other techniques to identify a menu are described in the [page regions](/page-structure/regions.html) tutorial.
+Identify the menu, ideally using the HTML5 `<nav>` element to allow users access to the menu directly.
+Other techniques to mark up a menu are described in the [page regions](/page-structure/regions.html) tutorial.

 {::nomarkdown}
 <%= code_start('','HTML') %>